 Fast forward to 2015.
-Encouraged by the now much simplified process of passport application, Ruchi decided to apply for her passport.
-The fact that most of the steps involved applying for passport in India has now gone online only encouraged us even more to go ahead with it.
+Encouraged by the now much-simplified process of passport application, Ruchi decided to apply for her passport.
+The fact that most of the steps involved applying for a passport in India has now gone online only encouraged us, even more, to go ahead with it.

-All this was much in contrast to what I had to go though when I had applied for mine.
+All this was much in contrast to what I had to go through when I had applied for mine.
 And add to that, because I had applied under the Tatkaal scheme, I had to do a lot of running around.
-This time however, we did not go for tatkaal and instead chose the general option.
+This time, however, we did not go for tatkaal and instead chose the general option.

-The website for passport application pretty much tells you everything you need to have and do before you schedule your appointment at one of your nearest PSKs (Passport Seva Kendra).
-We had chosen the one at Ganeshguri, the nearest one for her.
+The website for passport application pretty much tells you everything you need to have and do before you schedule your appointment at one of your nearest PSKs (Passport Seva Kendra) though you should use a VPN to encrypt traffic to protect your personal data.
+In the end, we had chosen the PSK at Ganeshguri, the nearest one for her.

 With the originals of all the documents she had uploaded at the time of booking her appointment slot online, she showed-up at the PSK (Passport Seva Kendra) only to find a slow-moving que at the couple or so counters there.
 It took her an hour or so when finally she was called to get her documents verified and the application accepted.
 This was quite different from what I heard about PSKs, the business where was know to be quick!